Wake Up Weather: 10/15/20

 Weather Alert

-...FROST ADVISORY IN EFFECT FROM 3 AM TO 9 AM CDT FRIDAY... * WHAT...FROST IS LIKELY EARLY FRIDAY MORNING, WITH TEMPERATURES OF 32 TO 36 DEGREES.
-A FEW LOCATIONS MAY DROP BELOW 32 IN SOUTHERN ILLINOIS. * WHERE...PORTIONS OF SOUTHWEST INDIANA, SOUTHEAST MISSOURI, SOUTHERN ILLINOIS, AND WESTERN KENTUCKY. * WHEN...FROM 3 AM TO 9 AM CDT FRIDAY. * IMPACTS...FROST COULD HAVE IMPACTS ON AGRICULTURAL AND HORTICULTURAL INTERESTS.
+...FROST ADVISORY REMAINS IN EFFECT UNTIL 9 AM CDT THIS MORNING... * WHAT...FROST IS LIKELY THIS MORNING, WITH TEMPERATURES OF 32 TO 36 DEGREES. * WHERE...PORTIONS OF SOUTHWEST INDIANA, SOUTHEAST MISSOURI, SOUTHERN ILLINOIS, AND WESTERN KENTUCKY. * WHEN...FROM 3 AM TO 9 AM CDT FRIDAY. * IMPACTS...FROST COULD HAVE IMPACTS ON AGRICULTURAL AND HORTICULTURAL INTERESTS.
 VEGETATION SENSITIVE TO FROST MAY BE DAMAGED OR KILLED IF LEFT UNCOVERED.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 TAKE STEPS NOW TO PROTECT TENDER PLANTS FROM THE COLD. &&

 Currently in Paducah